EnricoPicci/git-metrics/README.md

 -   '--depthInFilesCoupling <string>': if we sort the files for number of commits, we consider for coupling only the ones with more commits, i.e. the ones which remain within depthInFilesCoupling (default value is 10)`
 -   '-p, --parallelReadOfCommits': if this option is specified, then the file containing the commit records is read in parallel in the processing of all reports, this can reduce the memory consumption
 -   '--noRenames': if this opion is specified, then the no-renames option is used in the git log command

-### Options that can be used when using Mongo

--   '-s, --connStr <string>': connection string to use to connect to mongo
--   '--dbName <string>': name of the db to use (the name of the repo is the defalt)
--   '-c, --collName <string>': name of the collection to use (the name of the log file is the defalt)
--   '-b, --buffer <number>': size of the batches of documents for the load operation
--   '--clocDefsFile <string>': path of the file that contains the language definitions used by cloc (sse "force-lang-def" in http://cloc.sourceforge.net/
-    #Options)`
--   '--logProgress <boolean>': logs the progress in loading the mongo db with documents (default is false);
--   '--mongoConcurrency <number>': concurrency level used in insert and update operations (default is 1, i.e. no concurrency)

 ## Results produced